Locations

 Considerations:

-Procurement can help in vendor management aspects like reseller bidding and communications, and ensure documentation is in order.
+Procurement can assist with vendor management aspects, such as reseller bidding and communication, and ensure that documentation is in order.
 Legal can negotiate terms like the ability to transfer licenses to affiliates or clarify usage rights, which, if too restrictive, could cost you more later.

 Pay attention to renewal notice periods and any auto-renewal clauses for certain online services (some cloud subscriptions auto-renew monthly, even under EA, unless canceled).

-Set processes to handle those so you don’t unintentionally pay beyond what you need.
-Also, if there are non-standard terms Microsoft granted (e.g., a unique discount or flexibility), have legal ensure they’re captured properly in an amendment to avoid ambiguity.
+Establish processes to handle these so you don’t unintentionally pay more than you need.
+Also, if there are non-standard terms that Microsoft has granted (e.g., a unique discount or flexibility), ensure that legal captures them properly in an amendment to avoid ambiguity.

 Impact: